freedomlayer/offset_docs/doc/docs/source/index.rst

 Offset
 ======

-Offset is a decentralized payment system, allowing to pay and process payments efficiently and safely.
+Offset is a credit card powered by trust between people.

 .. toctree::
    :maxdepth: 2